10 Insight Enterprises SQL Interview Questions (Updated 2024)

 Answer:

-This SQL query filters customers based on their purchase history (more than two purchases over $1000 in the technology category in the past year) and location (California) from the and tables.
+This SQL query filters customers based on their purchase history (more than two purchases over $1000 in the technology category in the past year) and location (California) from the purchases and customers tables.
 It then counts the number of such purchases and calculates the total purchase value for each of these customers.

 SQL Question 9: Compute the Click-through Conversion Rate